hl7au/au-fhir-core/input/pagecontent/comparison.md

 #### International Patient Access CapabilityStatement additional requirements

-The IPA Client and Server CapabilityStatements introduce additional conformance expectations not required by AU Core.
+The IPA CapabilityStatements introduce additional conformance expectations not required by AU Core.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

 **Legend:**